-While prescription opioids can effectively and safely reduce pain, they can also have serious adverse effects, including risk of addiction and overdose.
+While prescription opioids can be safe and effective to reduce pain, they can also have serious side effects, including risk of use disorder and overdose.

-The CDC factsheet Prescription Opioids: What You Need to Know describes the risks and side effects of opioid medications and other options for managing pain.
+- Prescription Opioids: What You Need to Know, a CDC factsheet, describes the risks and side effects of opioid medications and other options for managing pain.

 Opioid prescribing in WA State

-YOU are the only one who should have access to your prescription pain medication.
+YOU are the only one who should have access to your prescription medications.
 To keep prescription opioids away from children, youth and other adults in your home: